GValiente/hike/README.md

 ## Using loss caching

-With hike::CachedLossFunction class, calculated losses for the same solutions are cached to avoid to recalculate them in next iterations:
+With [hike::CachedLossFunction](https://gvaliente.github.io/hike/classhike_1_1CachedLossFunction.html) class, calculated losses for the same solutions are cached to avoid to recalculate them in following iterations:

 ```C++
 #include <array>